goober99/lisp-gui-examples/survey.md

 apps from a single codebase.
 Also, LambdaNative doesn't come with even a basic or default theme.
 Most of the widgets have required parameters for things such as color and font.
-You can't even create a slider without specifying the colors of the elments of the slider.
+You can't even create a slider without specifying the colors of the elements of the slider.
+It would have been nice to have had some kind of styling mechanism like a theme engine or CSS instead of being required to specify basic style parameters for each individual widget.

 I'm going to keep an eye on LambdaNative for mobile development but stay away from it for desktop development.